aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

  - **Delete SageMaker domain**

-   - In the console, find the SageMaker domain ID.

    - Run the script [delete_sagemaker_domain.sh](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/blob/main/sagemaker_studio/delete_sagemaker_domain.sh) in the [sagemaker_studio folder](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/sagemaker_studio) of the code repository to delete the SageMaker domain.
 CloudShell in the AWS console is a useful tool to run such a command.

    - In the SageMaker console, check the status of the domain.
-Wait until the status of the domain changes to deleted.
+Wait until the status of the domain changes to **Deleted**.

-**3. Delete the stack** – In the CloudFormation console, select the chatbot-demo stack, choose Delete and confirm.
+**3. Delete the stack** – In the CloudFormation console, select the **chatbot-demo** stack, choose **Delete** and confirm.
 Deletion will take several minutes.

 **4. For production-like deployment, delete ECR and any other resources used for container build** - If you used the provided CloudFormation template to create CodeBuild and ECR repositores, follow the [cleanup instructions in the container readme](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/blob/main/containers/README.md#Cleanup).
 Otherwise, remove container images and any other resources you created.

 ## Supported region

-This repository is intended for use in the AWS ```us-gov-west-1``` region.
+This repository is intended for use in the AWS **us-gov-west-1** region.

-The code in this repository has also worked in the ```us-east-1``` region.
+The code in this repository has also worked in the **us-east-1** region.
 Regions and partitions are referred by parameters in code to help enable region portability.
-However, testing in regions outside ```us-gov-west-1``` is limited.
-When deploying in development and test mode use SageMaker Studio Classic.
+However, testing in regions outside **us-gov-west-1** is limited.
+When deploying in development and test mode use **SageMaker Studio Classic**.

 ## Contributors